Kitware/paraviewweb/src/Common/Misc/SizeHelper/api.md

 Register a callback to be aware when the size of the Window is changing with automatic debouncing.

+## onSizeChangeForElement(domElement, callback)

+Register a callback to be aware when the size of the given element is changing with automatic debouncing.
+It returns a class with single method, "unsubscribe()".
+The caller must run unsubscribe to stop listening to the size-change events.

 ## startListening()

 Start listening on Window size change.